gitter-badger/kubefaas/README.md

 # Licensing

-Kubefaas is an open-core project maintained by [Srcmesh](https://srcmesh.com/) and released under the Apache 2.0 license.
+Kubefaas is an open core project maintained by [Srcmesh](https://srcmesh.com/) and released under the Apache 2.0 license.